fluree/developers-site/docs/reference/http/examples.md

 ## /graphql Transaction {#graphql-transaction}

 All queries and transactions in GraphQL syntax should be issued through the `/fdb/[NETWORK-NAME]/[DBNAME-OR-DBID]/graphql` endpoint.
-If you do not have `fdb-open-api` set to true (it is true by default), then you'll need to sign your GraphQL transaction like a query ([signing queries](/concepts/identity/signatures.md#signed-queries)).
+If you do not have `fdb-api-open` set to true (it is true by default), then you'll need to sign your GraphQL transaction like a query ([signing queries](/concepts/identity/signatures.md#signed-queries)).

 An example of an unsigned request to `/graphql`: